 Watch The playlist of videos to the left to learn "HOW TO NATURALLY RAISE MONARCH BUTTERFLIES" Common milkweed grows everywhere in the Midwest and Northeast beginning in June.
-You can harvest common milkweed stems, catch a monarch laying eggs, and easily raise hundreds of butterflies indoors with a $7 netted popup.
-Watch and learn how!
+Using our approved method you can harvest common milkweed stems with a few eggs on them and/or catch a monarch laying eggs, and easily raise a hundred butterflies indoors with a $7 netted popup.
+Watch and learn how !

 Video of common milkweed with monarch laying eggs.